By DAVE CAWLEY

-Susan turned up missing on Dec.
+Susan Powell vanished on Dec.
 7, 2009, on the same day her husband had their two young sons, ages 2 and 4, out for an impromptu camping trip — in a blizzard — in Utah’s West Desert.

 Her body has never been located.

-Police suspected Susan’s husband, Josh Powell, had murdered her from the very day of her disappearance.
+Police suspected Susan’s husband, Josh Powell, murdered Susan from the very first day of her disappearance.
 Yet they never arrested Josh.
 Prosecutors also never filed criminal charges against him.

-Deputies, detectives and federal agents pursued Josh for more than two years.
-They believed time was on their side.
+Deputies, detectives and federal agents pursued Josh for more than two years, believing they had the benefit of time.
 Then, on Feb.
 5, 2012, Josh killed himself and the boys, Charlie and Braden, by setting fire to a home he’d rented in Graham, Washington.

 The remains of Josh Powell’s home in Graham, Washington on Feb.
 7, 2012.
 Photo: Ravell Call, Deseret News

-The deaths of the boys shocked Susan’s family, friends and many other people who had followed the unfolding story in news reports.
+The deaths of the boys shocked Susan Powell’s family, friends and many other people who had followed the unfolding story in news reports.